jrobinson14/CS523Proj2/README.md

 # Running Code

-User can run Main.java or create their own main method using the following guide:
+User can run Main.java.
+Running Main.java will give the user some options in what kind of simulation they would like to run.
+Users can also create their own main method using the following guide:

 Creating a new cellular automata